How to Track Facebook Ads in Google Analytics 4: An Overview

 User Acquisition

 This report contains data about users who first visited your site.
-By default, it shows data broken down by channel groups, but you can change the settings to First user source/medium or First user campaign to see more detailed statistics.
+By default, it shows data broken down by channel groups, but you can change the settings to First user source/medium First user campaign to see more detailed statistics.

 Traffic Acquisition

-The traffic acquisition report will help you understand what brings users to navigate your website (sessions) based on whether they’re new or returning users.
-This is different from the User acquisition report, which focuses on how users discovered your website for the first time only.
+The traffic acquisition report will help you understand what brings users to navigate your website (sessions) based on whether they're new or returning users.
+This is different from the User acquisition report, which focuses on how users discovered your business or website for the first time only.

 Explorations